-Covering a range of topics – from data interpretation and manipulating 3D objects, to electrical circuits and your understanding of repairing machinery – the technical aptitude test is typically used by employers looking to hire engineers, technicians and mechanics.
+Technical aptitude covers a range of topics, from data interpretation and manipulating 3D objects, to electrical circuits and your understanding of repairing machinery.
+Technical aptitude is key for certain professional roles, such as engineers, technicians and mechanics.

 The knowledge you’ll need to demonstrate is specialised and complex, so it’s not an overstatement to say the technical aptitude test is challenging.
 As well as having the basic knowledge required and demonstrating your understanding, you’ll also need to mentally solve a series of technical puzzles with detailed parts.

 However, with the right practice and preparation there’s no reason you can’t ace a technical test.
 So, here are ten tips to set yourself up for success:

 First, make a list of the basic principles you’re going to be tested on in the technical aptitude test.

 The questions will vary depending on the test provider and company setting the test, but you can normally expect to see questions related to mechanical, spatial and numerical reasoning.

 It’s also important to find out as much as you can about the job role and company you’re applying to.
 This can help you to improve your understanding of the skills and competencies they’re going to want to see candidates demonstrate on the test.

 If you’re unsure of what you’ll need to revise, just ask.